 Is an Americano stronger than a latte?

 An Americano has a full-bodied taste.
 It’s much stronger in taste than a latte.
-A latte is made out of significant part milk with a pleasant and well-rounded flavor, with just a bit of robustness by the espresso.
+A latte is made out of a significant part of milk with a pleasant and well-rounded flavor, with just a bit of robustness by the espresso.

 The espresso shots’ strength will reduce by a bit, but the robust flavors are still there.